C. F. W. Walther

 Carl Ferdinand Wilhelm Walther (October 25, 1811 – May 7, 1887) was a German-American Lutheran minister.
-He was the first president of the Lutheran Church–Missouri Synod (LCMS) and its most influential theologian.
+He was the first president of the Lutheran Church – Missouri Synod (LCMS) and one of its most influential theologians.
 He is commemorated by that church on its Calendar of Saints on May 7.
 He has been described as a man who gave up his homeland for the freedom to speak freely, to believe freely, and to live freely, by emigrating from Germany to the United States.

-Life
+Early life and education

 C. F. W. Walther was born a pastor's son in Langenchursdorf in the Kingdom of Saxony (part of modern-day Germany).
 Out of a strong religious commitment, he immigrated to the United States in 1838, initially as a follower of Martin Stephan.
 On September 21, 1841, he married Emilie Buenger.
 They had six children.
 He started two important publications, and was author of many books and periodical articles.
 He was also the head pastor of the four Saxon Lutheran congregations (called the Gesammtgemeinde) in St. Louis (Trinity, Holy Cross, Immanuel, and Zion).
 In August 1855, Walther turned down an honorary doctorate from the University of Göttingen, but in 1877 he accepted a Doctor of Theology (Th.D.) degree from Capital University in Columbus, Ohio.
 He died in St. Louis on May 7, 1887, and was buried at Concordia Cemetery, where a mausoleum was later built in his honor.